 Head Assistant Coach

-Luke Becker is entering his eighth season as an assistant coach and his 14th on the Golden Gopher staff.
-Prior to his current role, Becker served as the program's volunteer assistant coach and, previous to that, as the team’s marketing and promotions director.
+Luke Becker served as the team's head assitant coach in 2016-17 after spending the previous eight seasons as the program's assistant coach.
+He's been on the Golden Gopher staff for 14 seasons now.
+Prior to his current role, Becker served as the program's assistant and volunteer assistant coach and, previous to that, as the team’s marketing and promotions director.

 After serving as one of the key contributors on the mat for Minnesota's first two national titles in 2001 and 2002, Becker was on staff during the team's run to the 2007 National Championship.
 Becker was a part of the staff that helped guide the Gophers to back-to-back Big Ten titles in 2006 and 2007, as well as five National Duals championships.
 Minnesota has placed in the top-10 nationally 11 times since Becker has been on staff, including trophy finishes in 2012, 2013 and 2014 with Becker serving as assistant coach.